Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Layers/ApplyUniqueValuesWithAlternateSymbols/README.md

     b.
 Convert the simple marker symbol to a `MultilayerSymbol` using `SimpleMarkerSymbol.toMultilayerSymbol()`.

     c.
-Set the valid scale range through reference properties on the multilayer point symbols blue square and yellow diamond by calling `MultilayerSymbol.referenceProperties;`.
+Set the valid scale range through reference properties on the multilayer point symbols blue square and yellow diamond by calling `MultilayerSymbol.referenceProperties`.

 3. Create a third multilayer symbol to be used to create a `UniqueValue` class.
 4. Create a unique value using the red triangle from step 3 and the list of alternate symbols from step 2.